wooline/react-coat/API.md

 export declare const VIEW_INVALID = "@@framework/VIEW_INVALID";
 ```

-When it's necessary to listen for views to be updated, it's more reasonable to listen for this action than LOCATION_CHANGE.
+When it's necessary to subscribe for views to be updated, it's more reasonable to subscribe for this action than LOCATION_CHANGE.
 The action is dispatched on:

 - A task cycle after @@router/LOCATION_CHANGE is dispatched